corinalogan/grackles/README.md

 # The Grackle Project

-I am planning many experiments for the next several years and I post the **reproducible manuscripts** (.Rmd files with text and code) here.
+Many experiments will be conducted over the next several years and I post the **reproducible manuscripts** (.Rmd files including text and code) here.
 Each investigation (a group of hypotheses) has one .Rmd file that goes through different versions:

 - PREREGISTRATION: I list the hypotheses, predictions, methods, and analysis plan BEFORE any data are collected